Sheaves on the alcoves and modular representations II: A functor into the category of Andersen, Jantzen and Soergel

 Let $\mu\in X$ and let $A_\mu^-$ be the $\preceq_S$-minimal element in $\CA_\mu$ (note that $\CA$ is the only connected component of $\CA_S$, so $\CA_\mu$ is, by the earlier definition, the set of alcoves that contain $\mu$ in their closure).
 Define the object $Q_\mu\in\bK$ as follows.

 with the obvious inclusions $Q_\mu(A,\alpha)\subset Q_\mu(A)\oplus Q_\mu(\alpha\uparrow A)$ for all $A\in\CA$ and $\alpha\in R^+$.

 \begin{definition} Denote by $\bM^\circ$ the full subcategory of $\bK$ that contains all objects that are isomorphic to a direct sum of direct summands of objects of the form $\vartheta_s^c\cdots\vartheta_t^c Q_\mu$ for all sequences $s,\dots, t\in\hCS$ and all $\mu\in X$. \end{definition} The objects in $\bM^{\circ}$ are sometimes called the {\em special objects}.
-One of the main results in the book \cite{AJS} is the construction of a functor from the deformed category of certain $X$-graded $\fg$-modules, where $\fg$ is the $k$-Lie algebra associated with $R$ (cf. Section \ref{sec-modrep}), into the category $\bK$ and the proof that this induces an equivalence between the full subcategory of projective objects and $\bM^{\circ}$.
-In particular, this yields the following result. \begin{proposition} For all $A\in\CA$ there is an up to isomorphism unique object $Q(A)\in\bM^\circ$ with the following properties: \begin{itemize} \item $Q(A)$ is indecomposable in $\bK$, \item $Q(A)(B)=0$ unless $A\preceq_S B$, and $Q(A)(A)=S^\emptyset$. \end{itemize} \end{proposition}
+One of the main results in the book \cite{AJS} (cf. also the overview article \cite{Soe95}) is the construction of a functor $\mathbb V$ from the deformed category $\CC$ of certain $X$-graded $\fg$-modules, where $\fg$ is the $k$-Lie algebra associated with $R$ (cf. Section \ref{sec-modrep}), into the category $\bK$.
+The functor $\DV$ is fully faithful on the subcategory of deformed representations that are projective over the deformation ring (\cite[Theorem 4.2.3]{Soe95}), and it commutes with wall crossing functors (\cite[Theorem 4.3.1]{Soe95}).
+The subcategory of projective objects in $\CC$ can be obtained by applying wall crossing functors to special projective objects (associated to special alcoves).
+Moreover, each projective in $\CC$ admits a baby Verma flag, hence admits an epimorphism onto some baby Verma module.
+Finally, each projective is free over the deformation ring.
+Hence the classification of projective objects in $\CC$ yields the following classification of the indecomposable special objects. \begin{proposition} For all $A\in\CA$ there is an up to isomorphism unique object $Q(A)\in\bM^\circ$ with the following properties: \begin{itemize} \item $Q(A)$ is indecomposable in $\bK$, \item $Q(A)(B)=0$ unless $A\preceq_S B$, and $Q(A)(A)=S^\emptyset$. \end{itemize} \end{proposition}

 For example, $Q(A_\mu^-)=Q_\mu$.
 Now we obtain the connection to the sheaves on the alcoves.